This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-- Cover with 4 cups of tap or filtered water and place in refrigerator for at least 3 hours, or 12 hours for really flavorful, tangy water.
+- Cover with 4 cups of filtered water and place in refrigerator for at least 3 hours.

-- After 24 hours, remove the fruit and herbs to prevent the water from becoming bitter.
+- Enjoy within 48 hours for best results.
+Keeping in mind that after 24 hours, you may want to remove the fruit and herbs to prevent the water from becoming bitter.

 Cover with 4 cups of tap or filtered water and place in refrigerator for at least 3 hours, or 12 hours for really flavorful, tangy water.